Social Media Guidelines

 Define “Affiliate College Social Media Site”….

 When fulfilling institutional or professional roles, employees should follow the same standards of behavior online as they would in face-to-face, phone, and other types of interactions.
-The same laws, expectations, and guidelines for interacting with students, parents, alumni, donors, and other constituents apply.
+The same laws, expectations, and guidelines for interacting with students, prospective families, parents, alumni, donors, and other constituents apply.

 Employees are responsible for their interactions on social media sites.